enasequence/read_docs/update/assembly.rst

 Both the sequence and annotation may be updated, or just one:
   When updating an annotated assembly, it is not necessary that both the sequence and annotation have been changed.
-  Just one having changed is sufficient
+  Just one having changed is sufficient.
-  In either case, the assembly version and all sub-sequence accessions will be incremented
+  In either case, the assembly version and all sub-sequence accessions will be incremented.

 Use a new ASSEMBLYNAME: